-If the family refuses to repay the debt, does not enter into a repayment agreement, or breaches a repayment agreement, COC will terminate the family's tenancy in accordance with the policies in Chapter 13.
-COC will also pursue other modes of collection.
+If the family refuses to repay the debt, does not enter into a repayment agreement, or breaches a repayment agreement, COC will terminate the family's tenancy..

 No unit transfers will be approved until the debt is paid in full, unless the transfer is the result of a family exceeding maximum occupancy guidelines.
 In this case, the household must be current with a repayment agreement.